azirbel/website/hugo/content/hello-world.md

 I love feedback!

-I'm trying to prepare myself mentally, but I think I'll still find it hard to write to an audience of just-over-zero people.

 If you liked, or didn't like, or had any thoughts whatsoever about something I wrote - I'd love to hear it.
 Even if it's a chat or one-line email.
 My email address is